Prolonged Sitting (Toilet Scrolling) and Hemorrhoids: The Connection

 The main culprit behind hemorrhoids?
 Gravity.
 The longer you sit on the toilet, the more difficult it is for your veins to push blood back to your heart for proper circulation.
 If the blood cannot return to its normal path, it will pool in the rectal area, creating pressure that can lead to hemorrhoids.

-Toilet Tip #2 - An estimated 1 in 20 Americans have hemorrhoid pain/irritation.
+Toilet Tip #2 - An estimated 1 in 20 Americans experience hemorrhoid pain/irritation.
 More than half of people over the age of 50 regularly experience hemorrhoid symptoms.

 Toilet Scrolling: Why This Habit is a Major Risk Factor